clonemasterUwU/clonemasteruwu.github.io/content/post/cses-2stacks-sorting.md

 Luckily, both of those question can be answered by maintain the priority queue for each component.

 The only part left is coloring: If any component has both black and white vertices that satisfy the second condition above, then we cannot 2-coloring the graph.
-Otherwise, we can merge it with the current component, and recolor if need.
+Otherwise, we can merge it with the current component, and recolor if needed.
 The final trick under the sleeve is small-to-large merging to achieve the $O(n \log n)$ runtime.

 ### Impl